Providing Fair Access to Quality Care | Our Partnership with IndigenousTech.ai

-Our partnership with IndigenousTech.AI allows us to provide dermatological care to First Nations communities across Canada by leveraging teledermatology and remote care services.
-Did you know that First Nations communities may be more susceptible to skin cancer yet many do not have the local access to skin care services?
+Our partnership with IndigenousTech.ai allows us to provide dermatological care to First Nations communities across Canada by leveraging teledermatology and remote care services.
+Did you know that First Nations communities may be more susceptible to skin cancer yet may not have the local access to skin care services?

 What is Teledermatology?